How to Dissolve an LLC in Wisconsin? (Step by Step Guide)

 - To dissolve an LLC in Wisconsin, consult your LLC's operating agreement and comply with statutory requirements.

-- File the Articles of Dissolution with the Wisconsin Department of Financial Institutions.
+- To complete the dissolution process you must file the Articles of Dissolution with the Wisconsin Department of Financial Institutions.

 The steps to dissolving a Wisconsin limited liability company include a formal dissolution process to legally terminate the business.